 What is Flooding?

-At the most basic level, the term ‘flooding’ refers to the temporary covering of usually dry land with water due to an overflow.
+At the most basic level, the term ‘flooding’ refers to the temporary covering of usually dry land with water due to an overflow from drainage channels or from a body of water or source such as the ocean, rivers, lakes, and reservoirs.

 The levels of this excess water can vary greatly during a flood situation, ranging anywhere from a couple of inches when street drainage backs up, to several feet following a major event such as a severe storm, tsunami or river overflow.